- This event has passed.

 Sponsored by the Congressional Medal of Honor Foundation

-Plan for your class to tune in for a live interview (or watch the on-demand recording) with Medal of Honor Recipient Gordon R. Roberts.
+Plan for your class to watch the on-demand recording with Medal of Honor Recipient Gordon R. Roberts.
 Sgt.
 Roberts distinguished himself while serving as a rifleman in Vietnam.
 Roberts’ platoon was maneuvering along a ridge to attack enemy bunkers which had pinned down an adjoining friendly company.
 As they approached, they were attacked by heavy automatic weapons and grenade fire.
 Seeing his platoon immobilized, Sgt.
 Roberts crawled rapidly toward the closest enemy bunker and charged it, fighting through a heavy hail of fire to join the friendly company.
 Although continually exposed to hostile fire, Sgt.
 Roberts assisted in moving wounded personnel from exposed positions to an evacuation area before returning to his unit.

 Medal of Honor Recipient Gordon R. Roberts Citation